Mathematics Curriculum Statement

 At Caedmon Primary, we follow the National Curriculum for Mathematics.
 We are committed to ensuring that children are able to recognise the importance of Mathematics in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 We want all children to enjoy and be curious about Mathematics; to experience success in the subject; understand the importance of accuracy; develop the ability to reason mathematically; to use mathematical language with confidence and to apply their understanding systematically when problem solving.
 Through developing pupils’ abilities in all areas of mathematics, we expect that every child can become a secure and competent mathematician.

-At Caedmon Primary, we use the White Rose Maths programme as a basis for our mathematics teaching.
+At Caedmon Primary, we use the White Rose Maths programme as a basis for our mathematics teaching and this is where we take our planning from.
 We have also visited other schools and consulted with the National Centre for Excellence in the Teaching of Mathematics (NCETM) to research best practice in the teaching of mathematics.
 As a result of our research, we have adopted the concrete, pictorial and abstract approach to teaching mathematics across school.
 Pupils become fluent in the fundamentals of mathematics, through varied and frequent practice with increasingly complex problems over time.

 Mathematics is an interconnected subject in which pupils need to be able to move fluently between representations of mathematical ideas.
 The programmes of study are taught in distinct domains, but planning ensures that the curriculum makes rich connections across mathematical ideas, particularly through data handling in science and other subjects.
 Pupils move through the programmes of study at broadly the same pace.
 In order that pupils achieve their full potential, they receive support and challenge through carefully scaffolded lessons.
 Children with SEND have specific targeted support according to individual and group need.

 Each day, lessons begin with five minutes of learning times tables through the use of a counting stick and chanting/singing times tables.
-Pupils then complete two electronic times tables tests through the week.
+In Year 1, the children begin their times tables journey by carrying out counting sequences.
+Pupils in Years 2 through to Year 6 then complete a times tables test on Purple Mash on a Friday.
 We believe that being secure with times tables and basic skills ensures a child can become a confident mathematician.

 Following on from this, the children are given the opportunity to consolidate previously taught skills in a ‘Review’ session.
 This allows us to constantly review pupils’ learning so that they have the non-negotiable building blocks of mathematics securely stored in their long-term memory.